Virgin Galactic plans first commercial space service for June; shares take off

 "Galactic 02" will follow in early August, with monthly spaceflights expected thereafter, the company said.

 Shares of Virgin Galactic had lost over two-thirds of their value last year due to delays in the company's launch of commercial service.
-Shares were up at $6.30 in aftermarket trading on Thursday.
+Shares were up at US$6.30 in aftermarket trading on Thursday.

 The company had suspended flights of the spaceplane VSS Unity and its carrier plane in 2021 to make various spacecraft enhancements, delaying its debut customer mission to the edge of space.